Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-The German high-speed service was followed in Italy in with an electric-multiple-unit ETR 200, designed for 200 km/h (120 mph), between Bologna and Naples.
-It too reached 160 km/h (99 mph) in commercial service, and achieved a world mean speed record of 203 km/h (126 mph) between Florence and Milan in .
+The German high-speed service was succeeded by Italy in 1957 with the electric multiple-unit ETR 200, designed for 200 km/h (120 mph) between Bologna and Naples.
+It reached 160 km/h (99 mph) in commercial service and established a world mean speed record of 203 km/h (126 mph) between Florence and Milan later that year.

-In Great Britain in the same year, the streamlined steam locomotive Mallard achieved the official world speed record for steam locomotives at 202.58 km/h (125.88 mph).
-The external combustion engines and boilers on steam locomotives were large, heavy and time and labor-intensive to maintain, and the days of steam for high speed were numbered.
+In Great Britain, the streamlined steam locomotive Mallard set the official world speed record for steam locomotives in 1938 at 202.58 km/h (125.88 mph).
+The larger, heavier external combustion engines and boilers used in steam locomotives became costly to maintain, signaling the end of steam’s era in high-speed rail.

 [